Rishavkapil/DevOps_Notes/Interview Questions/Linux/Basic Questions.md

-## How to create a file and print something inside that file
+## How to create a file using cat  and print something inside that file

 ```
 cat > Hello.txt
 Hi , kaise ho
 then press ctrl+d
 ```

+### What is difference between /var , /opt , /usr

+* /var : Logs, runtime data.
+* /opt : optional third party, softwares
+* /usr : System binaries and libraries

+### Systemd vs init.d

+These both help in starting any application.

+init.d is old and was used in older linux distributions

+systemd is new and is mostly used nowadays.